| Once Upon A Time In America Once

 Furthermore, at one time in our once wonderful country, Sunday

-was universally regarded as "The Lord's Day," and one would
+regarded as "The Lord's Day," and one would

 look long and hard to find even a dime store (remember those?)